With nutrition, there can be health. With health there can be enterprise and education.

 Through the school feeding programme, we aim to reduce the number of children that are engaged in child labour, stabilise school attendance, and ensure children are eat at least one meal a day.
 Children work in the fields in return for food, in some cases, children eat 1 meal in 3 days during hungry season.
 Attendance would drop from approx 400 to 60, as children would be forced to work in fields to help feed their family, being paid for a days labour with a bowl of maize.
 Their education suffers, as well as nutrition and health.

 The school feeds the children from its own land, the children learn new farming techniques in the outdoor classroom.
 The attendance is stable as children attend school to receive food, nutrition, and education.
 We are working alongside ‘Malawi Schools Permaculture Club’ to keep up to date on training, they provide teacher training and syllabus to get children learning outside.
-We trained local staff at Kusamala institute of permaculture.
+We trained community members at Kusamala institute of permaculture.
 With huge thanks to Beating Heart.
+LSU now fund a permaculture manager at Africa Visions vocational centre ‘Sams village’ with the aim the sustainable feeding program will start at another school in 2021.

 - 65.060 meals served